 It helped that my daughter spoke excellent Spanish.

-I was dependent on her to speak the language and help us do the things we needed to do, like buying bus tickets or figuring out the money exchanges.
+I depended on her to speak the language and help us do what we needed, like buying bus tickets or figuring out the money exchanges.

-I was out of my comfort zone, but my daughter was a very capable tour guide.
+I was out of my comfort zone, but my daughter was a capable tour guide.